What is a damp survey?

 Who Needs a Damp Survey?

-Homeowners noticing signs of damp, such as mold, peeling wallpaper, or musty odors.
+Homeowners: If you notice signs of damp, such as mould, peeling wallpaper, or musty odours.

-A damp survey is essential for maintaining a property’s health and preventing long-term damage.
-It can save money by addressing issues early and ensuring the right repair methods are implemented.
+A damp survey is essential for maintaining the health of your property and preventing long-term damage.
+Addressing issues early can save money by ensuring the right repair methods are implemented.